 Alright Live Leaner, pay close attention to this post because this is a mistake a lot of men and women get wrong with their workouts.

 Plus, there is such an easy solution to fix it, so you can build lean muscle faster.

 Lean muscle mass is the key to Living Lean and looking and feeling young.

-Lets be real Live Leaner, there are many advanced teachings available to you on ways to build muscle faster.
+There are many advanced teachings to build muscle faster.

 Even though this simple muscle building technique should be engrained in the head of every single personal trainer, I often see these fitness professionals also forgetting about it.